 |2015||11,492||51||22,753||Interpol published approximately 42,266 notices and diffusions in 2015.
 There were 67,491 notices and 78,313 diffusions in circulation at the end of 2015.|

 |2022||69,271||160||105,161||There are currently approximately 69,270 valid Red Notices, of which some 7,500 are public.
 Also, There were 113,880 notices and 105,161 diffusions in circulation at the end of 2021.|

 According to Article 83 (2) (b) of the RPD, a Red Notice can only be published when sufficient judicial data is provided.
-This includes a succinct and precise description of criminal activities, the maximum penalty possible, the law covering the offense, and the reference to a valid national arrest red notice warrant following a judicial decision.
-If the above thresholds are not met, you can make a strong case to have removing Red Interpol notice.
+This includes a succinct and clear description of criminal activities, the maximum penalty possible, the law covering the offense, and the reference to a valid national arrest red notice warrant following a judicial decision.
+If the above threshold is not met, we can build a strong case and have a Red Notice removed from INTERPOL’s files.

 Similarly, your request must meet admissibility requirements for the CCF to consider it.
 This includes using the application form provided by the CCF and following all the instructions in that form.
 Here are the details you must include in the removal of the Interpol red notices request:

 It is usually difficult to know if you are on Interpol’s Wanted List if a Red Notice against you is not triggered yet, and once it is triggered – it may be already too late to avoid relevant negative implications.
 Such a dilemma requires the involvement of a professional Interpol Lawyer at the earliest possible stage of your case development – once you have any suspicions that you may be targeted by INTERPOL.
 Unfortunately, frequently individuals become aware that they are targeted by INTERPOL only when they get detained and arrested, as in most cases the information concerning the Red Notices remains confidential until such notices are triggered and executed.